Public Opinion and Attitudes

 The Field (California) Poll, conducted four or more times each year by the Field Institute, is a California statewide survey of opinions and attitudes on social and political issues, including election campaigns.
 Subjects include taxes and government spending, economic well-being, growth and the environment, quality of life, state elections, campaign financing, political ideology, labor unions, crime and capital punishment, drugs, prisons and jails, justices of the courts, science and technology, public schools, colleges and universities, health care, immigration, minority population, personal ethics, and the status of women.
 Selected surveys and questions are repeated over time so changes in public opinion can be monitored.
 The Field Poll is housed at UC-DATA.
 Students, faculty and staff at the University of California (UC) and California State Universities (CSU) may use all available Field Poll data; the general public and research affiliates at other academic institutions may access Field Poll data after a two year embargo period.
 Field Poll data at UC-DATA starts in 1956.
 Users may search questionnaires by keyword, analyze polls online, or download poll data.

-Five Thirty Eight (Nate Silver and New York Times)
+Five Thirty Eight (Nate Silver)

 Franklin & Marshall College Poll-Pennsylvania (The Center for Opinion Research and Franklin & Marshall College)